guz18/taskOfAIDps/README.md

 * trainingModel[number].ipynb number is [1,2,3,4]

-1- The first task was ' visualise historically the number of accidents per category (column1). ' Here is my graph taken from the drawingGraph.ipynb file
+1- The first task was ' visualise historically the number of accidents per category (column1). ' Here is my graph taken from the [drawingGraph.ipynb] file

-images/screenshot.png
+[images/screenshot.png]

+2-